Bronwen Knox: Water polo

 Knox plays centre back/centre forward and prefers to wear cap number six.
 She started playing water polo as a fourteen-year-old for a local Brisbane side.
 She has served as a member of the Australian Water Polo Athlete's Commission.

 Club team

 Knox played club water polo for the Queensland Breakers in the Australian National Water Polo League.
 She was with the team in 2007, 2008 and 2009.
 The annual match between the KFC Breakers and the Barracudas is considered by The Courier-Mail as a grudge match.
 She participated in the 2008 game with her team.
 In 2010, they played in the finals tournament, and she was named to the league finals' All Star team.
 As of 2012, she plays for the Victorian Tigers in the same league.

-In 2013–14 season Knox played for the Greek powerhouse Olympiacos in the European competitions, winning the LEN Trophy.
+In the 2013–14 season, Knox played for the Greek powerhouse Olympiacos in the European competitions, winning the LEN Trophy.
 Knox was the hero of the final against Firenze (10–9), scoring Olympiacos' winning goal with a spectacular shot with only 23 seconds to go.